New York Small Game License: What License do You Need to Hunt Small Game in New York?

 Bag Limits and Legal Hunting Methods

-New York enforces daily bag limits and legal hunting methods to ensure sustainable small game populations.
+New York enforces daily and seasonal bag limits to ensure sustainable small game populations.
 For example, daily limits for squirrels and rabbits are typically set at a maximum number per day, with possession limits also in place.
+In addition to bag limits, certain species are subject to method-of-take restrictions as well (such as upland birds requiring shotguns as opposed to rifles).

 Use of electronic calls or baiting may be regulated or prohibited depending on the species and location.